Rham is vegan, married, and child-free; she loves nature and wildlife, and has two dogs and six other four-legged

 Everything is homemade or processed at home.
 So, here's how to start.

 - Chop coconut into pieces and blend for a few seconds -first without water then slowly pour a little amount at a time.

 - Using a muslin cloth, strain the coconut and squeeze off the milk as much as you can.

-- When done, keep the milk in the fridge for a night or two.
+- When done, keep the milk in the fridge for at least two nights.
 You'll notice that the cream starts to settle at the surface separating from the water.
-The cream is ready to be scooped out.
+When thick the cream is ready to be scooped out and used.